-We gratefully acknowledge the financial contribution of the Women's Program, Secretary of State, Canada.
+We gratefully acknowledge the financial contribution of Secretary of State, Women's Program.

-In the interests of the widest dissemination of material, WEdf encourages readers to reproduce material from the magazine for the purposes of education and learning, with the proviso that we are notified of such use.
-For other purposes of reproduction, such as reprinting material in another publication, we ask that permission be requested from the Editor of WEdf.
+In the interest of the widest distribution of material, WEdf encourages readers to reproduce material from the magazine for the purposes of education and learning, with the proviso that we be notified of such use.
+For other purposes of reproduction, such as reprinting material in another publication, we ask that permission be requested from the Editor.